CollegiumAcademicum/collegiumacademicum.de/content/pages/ueber-uns/anfahrt/index.en.md

 The CA is located in Rohrbach, on the site of the [former US Hospital, in the south of Heidelberg](https://tools.wmflabs.org/geohack/geohack.php?pagename=Collegium+Academicum&params=49_22_34_N_8_41_10_E).
-The entrance is on the Karlsruher Str., at the corner of Ortenauer Str., directly opposite the tram stop "Ortenauer Straße".
+The entrance is on the Karlsruher Str., at the corner of Ortenauer Str., directly opposite the tram stop _Ortenauer Straße_.

 <div class="columns">
 	<div id="anfahrt" class="column">